lubuntu-team/manual/source/3/3.1/3.1.7/kde_partitionmanager.rst

 .. image:: kde-partition-colors.png

 The :guilabel:`Advanced` tab allows even more settings on Kde Partition Manager.
+To change what prefred unit to dispaly space as by default change the :guilabel:`Prefered unit` drop down menu.